cmcntsh/NURS7701_WritingExpectations/README.md

 Use this prompt to evaluate your text in the Updated Purpose and Refined Objectives sections.

 ```
 How well does the following text discuss each of these elements?
+What is the problem that needs to be solved?
 What is the purpose of the project?
 What are the objectives of the project?
+Do the objectives address the problem described?
 Do the objectives support the overall purpose?
 Are the objectives stated in a logical order?
 Are the project's purpose and objectives clearly stated?
-Are the objective specific, measurable, relevant, and attainable? "[Paste the text you want evaluated here.]"
+Are the objectives specific, measurable, relevant, and attainable? "<Paste the problem statement here.> <Paste the purpose statement here.> <Paste the objectives here.>"
 ```

 <br><br>
 ## Week 5 June 9

 * Read: #8 How to Overburden Your Reader; Separate Your Subject from Your Verb https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_8_s_v_c_separation.pdf
 * Assignment: https://utah.instructure.com/courses/1157957/assignments/16026634
-  * Note: You DO need to cite the Johns Hopkins text or any other source you use to find information about the JHEBP model or any part of it.
-(The instruction to not cite in this assignment has caused confusion for students in the past and some have failed to cite the required material in their final paper.
-Any material used as a source in the final paper needs to be cited, including sources about the JHEBP model.)

 Use this prompt to evaluate your text.

 ```
 How well does the following text discuss each of these elements?
 What is the framework, model, or theory used to guide the activities of your project?
 Is the framework, model, or theory summarized for the reader?
-Is there a describe how the framework, model, or theory aligns with and guides the work on the project?
+How does the framework, model, or theory align with and guide the work on the project?
 Is any relevant literature cited?
 Is there any evidence this type of intervention may work? "[Paste the text you want evaluated here.]"
 ```